FreeFem/FreeFem-parser-textmate/README.md

 3 Code folding is also enabled

-3. Launch freefem++ on the file displayed in the front window with the command cmd+R
+3. Launch FreeFem++ on the file displayed in the front window with the command cmd+R

 Note that the file is saved before the launch.